ibm-cloud-docs/netezza/webconsole/creating_tables.md

 1. From the overflow menu, click **Assign owner**.
 1. Select an owner for the table.
 1. Click **Assign**.

+## Renaming tables
+{: #renaming_tbls}

+1. Go to **Databases**.
+1. Select the database and schema in which the table that you want to rename is.
+1. From the overflow menu, click **Rename**.
+1. Type a new name for the table.
+   If the name contains special characters, enclose it in double quotation marks.
+The dot character (".") is not supported.
+1. Click **Rename**.

 ## Updating retention time interval (time travel) for tables
 {: #updating_retention_db}